plenoptic-org/plenoptic_presentations/README.md

 This repo also includes some code used to generate figures.

+## Build locally

+To build this locally, follow the [jekyll setup instructions](https://jekyllrb.com/docs/#instructions).
+Run `jekyll new test_site` and then copy over the `Gemfile` and `Gemfile.lock` files into this directory, then run `bundle exec jekyll serve` to run locally.

 ## Licensing

 The code found in this repo is licensed the [MIT License](./LICENSE-CODE) while